 - All other entering awards will be assigned once both cohorts (September & January) have been set.
 This usually occurs in August, unless otherwise noted on the awards page.

-- Current students will have their awards assigned once their continuing status is confirmed.
+- Continuing students will have their awards assigned once their continuing status is confirmed.
 This usually occurs in September following the faculty’s awards meeting, unless otherwise noted on the awards page.

 Graduating student awards

-- Graduating students will have their awards assigned in the weeks following the faculty’s awards meeting.
+- Graduating students will have their awards assigned in the weeks following the faculty’s awards meeting in December.

 The UBC iSchool student conference travel fund supports students travelling to conferences where they will be presenting.
 Graduate students are able to apply for a maximum of $500 per academic year.

 Applications can be made prior to or following the event.